REFORMATION CD SUPER SALE ENDS SOON

 should go a long way to remedying the above noted ignorance and hypocrisy among

-those who now call upon the name of the Lord -- especially those who claim a Reformation
+those who now call upon the name of the Lord -- especially those who claim a

-heritage and are still open to further growth -- as
+Reformation heritage and are still open to further growth -- as it spells out in no uncertain terms what lay at the

-individuals, churches or nations -- the mystery of iniquity will fall!
+whether individuals, churches or nations -- the mystery of iniquity will fall!

 The prefatory